 I visited the Emmaus road in Israel some years ago.
-It brought home to me the occasion when Jesus spoke to His two disciples and "beginning at Moses and all the Prophets, He expounded to them in all the Scriptures the things concerning Himself."
-The Spirit of God continues this work of teaching us from all the Scriptures.
+It brought home to me the occasion when Jesus spoke to His two disciples and "beginning at Moses and all the Prophets, He expounded to them in all the Scriptures the things concerning Himself" (Luke 24:27).
+The Spirit of God continues to teach us from all the Scriptures.
 He does it in our personal communion and through the gift of teaching.

-In the Old Testament, we have two wonderful pictures of the work of the Son and the Spirit.
+In the Old Testament, we have two wonderful pictures of the Person of the Son and the Person of the Spirit.
 In Genesis 22, Abraham is prepared to sacrifice his only son, Isaac.
 Hebrews 11:17-19 explains that, in being prepared to offer up his only begotten son, Abraham believed God would raise Isaac from the dead.
-Through this Old Testament story, at the very beginning of the Bible, God showed how in the future He would give His only Son Jesus as the sacrifice for our sin and raise Him from the dead.
+Through this Old Testament story, at the very beginning of the Bible, God showed us how in the future He would give His only Son Jesus as the sacrifice for our sin and raise Him from the dead.

 Then in Genesis 24 we read the story of how Abraham sent his servant to find a bride for Isaac.
 By the direction of God, the servant finds, Rebekah and leads her back to Isaac's home where she becomes his wife.
-The servant is a good picture of the Spirit's work of leading us home to the Saviour and the Father's house.
+The servant is a good picture of the Holy Spirit leading us home to the Saviour and the Father's house.
 Everything the servant said to Rebekah and the gifts he gave her witnessed to her future husband and home.
-So the Spirit's present ministry is to present Christ to our hearts and to empower us in His worship and service.
-As the Lord Jesus explains in John 16:14, "He will glorify Me, for He will take of what is Mine and declare it to you".
+So, the Person of the Holy Spirit presents Christ to our hearts and empowers us in His worship and service.
+As the Lord explains in John 16:14, "He will glorify Me, for He will take of what is Mine and declare it to you".

-However, at the end of verse 13, Jesus mentions another aspect of the work of the Spirit, "He will tell you things to come."
-We have seen how the Spirit of God's ministry has a connection to the past, "He will teach you all things, and bring to your remembrance all things that I said to you".
-It also has a connection to the present, "He will testify of Me" and "He will guide you into all truth".
-Now we see, at the end of verse 13, the Spirit's ministry also has a connection to the future, "He will tell you things to come."
-The New Testament is the great witness to this ministry as we find within its pages the things which Jesus said and did, the way Christ was preached and the Church built up, and finally the completion of the prophetic word in regard to future events.
+However, at the end of John 16:13 Jesus explains that the Spirit, "will tell you things to come."
+We have seen how the Spirit of God speaks of the past, "He will teach you all things, and bring to your remembrance all things that I said to you".
+He also speaks about the present, "He will testify of Me" and "He will guide you into all truth".
+Now we see the Person of the Holy Spirit speaking about the future, "He will tell you things to come."
+We find within the pages of the New Testament the things which Jesus said and did, the way Christ was preached and the Church built up, and finally the completion of the prophetic word in regard to future events.
 "All Scripture", Paul reminds Timothy in 2 Timothy 3:16 is "God breathed," that is, of the Spirit.
 Peter confirms this in 2 Peter 1:21: "prophecy never came by the will of man, but holy men of God spoke as they were moved by the Holy Spirit."

 I was reminded recently in re-reading Luke 15 of the involvement of the whole of the Trinity in our salvation.

-First the Lord Jesus as Shepherd finds the lost sheep.
-Then the woman searches in all the dark corners of the house to find the lost coin - just like the Spirit searches tirelessly through this world for lost souls.
-Finally the father receives his once lost son back into his house.
-It occurred to me that when the father received his son back again that we have some remarkable illustrations of the ministry of the Spirit.
+- First the Lord Jesus as Shepherd finds the lost sheep.
+(Luke 15:1-7) - Then the woman searches in all the dark corners of the house to find the lost coin just like the Spirit searches tirelessly through this world for lost souls.
+(Luke 15:8-10) - Finally the father receives his once lost son back into his house.
+(Luke 15:11-32)

+It occurred to me that when the father received his son back again that we have some remarkable illustrations of the Person of the Holy Spirit.